 When we wake up - Coffee/cold breakfast.

-Noon-ish - Ride!
+1:15 Group ride leaves FROM DOWNTOWN UTICA at Church Street and Mill Street.
 Here's the route..
-We'll follow the river east, out to the Middle East Conflicts Wall Memorial, then come back to Utica for lunch.
+We'll follow the river east, out to the Middle East Conflicts Wall Memorial, then come back to Papa Murph's.

 Later afternoon - gymkhana/pinata